Lepton seesaw model in a modular $A_4$ symmetry: Model setup

 Direct search for neutrino mass is done by the Karlsruhe Tritium Neutrino (KATRIN) experiment. which is the first sub-eV sensitivity on $m_{\nu_e}^2=(0.26\pm0.34)$ eV$^2$ at 90 \% CL.
 Here, $m_{\nu_e}^2\equiv \sum_i|(U_{\rm PMNS})_{ei}|^2 D^2_{\nu_i}$. \fi

 A predicted value of $\langle m_{ee} \rangle$ is constrained by the current KamLAND-Zen data and could be measured in future~\cite{KamLAND-Zen:2024eml}.
 Currently the upper bound is found as $\langle m_{ee}\rangle<(36-156)$ meV at 90 \% confidence level where the range of the bound is due to the use of different method in estimating nuclear matrix elements.
-Furthermore the sum of neutrino masses is constrained by the minimal standard cosmological model $\Lambda$CDM $+\sum D_{\nu_i}$ that provides the upper bound $\sum D_{\nu}\le$ 120 meV~\cite{Vagnozzi:2017ovm, Planck:2018vyg}, although it becomes weaker if the data are analyzed in the context of extended cosmological models~\cite{ParticleDataGroup:2014cgo}.
+Furthermore the sum of neutrino masses is constrained by the minimal standard cosmological model $\Lambda$CDM $+\sum D_{\nu}$ that provides the upper bound $\sum D_{\nu}\le$ 120 meV~\cite{Vagnozzi:2017ovm, Planck:2018vyg}, although it becomes weaker if the data are analyzed in the context of extended cosmological models~\cite{ParticleDataGroup:2014cgo}.
 Recently, DESI and CMB data combination provides more stringent upper bound on the sum as $\sum D_{\nu}\le$ 72 meV~\cite{DESI:2024mwx}.
 These two observable $\langle m_{ee}\rangle$ and $\sum D_{\nu}$ are also discussed as our prediction in the numerical analysis. } Direct search for neutrino mass is done by the Karlsruhe Tritium Neutrino (KATRIN) experiment~\cite{KATRIN:2021uub}, which is the first sub-eV sensitivity on $m_{\nu_e}^2=(0.26\pm0.34)$ eV$^2$ at 90 \% CL.
-Here, $m_{\nu_e}^2\equiv \sum_i|(U_{\rm PMNS})_{ei}|^2 D^2_{\nu_i}$.
-We also take this experiment in account in our numerical analysis below.
+Here, $m_{\nu_e}^2$ is defined by